Secure CheckoutPersonal information is secured with SSL technology.

 Khalid Al-Jabery is a Deputy-Chief engineer in Barah Oil Company.
 He obtained his Ph.D. in Electrical and Computer engineering from Missouri S&T. He obtained his BS and M.Sc. in Computer Engineering at the University of Basrah in Iraq in 2005 and 2009 respectively.
 He has more than 6 years of experience as an IT engineer.
 He worked for ExxonMobil, South Oil Company-Iraq, and International Organization of Migration (IOM).
 His research interests are Reinforcement learning, Clustering, Data analysis, Power optimization, and Artificial Neural network.

 Deputy Cheif Engineer, department of information management at Basrah Oil company, in Basrah, Iraq

 Dr. Obafemi-Ajayi is an Assistant Professor of Electrical Engineering at Missouri State University (MSU) in the Engineering Program, a joint program with Missouri S&T. She completed a post-doctoral fellowship with the Applied Computational Intelligence Lab at S&T May 2016, working on clustering and genomic data analysis related to Autism.
 She obtained her PhD in Computer Science from Illinois Institute of Technology.
 Her research interests are machine learning, bioinformatics, and data mining.

-Assistant Professor, Electrical Engineering, Missouri State University, USA
+Assistant Professor, Engineering Program, Missouri State University, USA

-Dr. Olbricht is an Assistant Professor in the Department of Mathematics and Statistics at Missouri S&T. She earned her Ph.D. in Statistics from Purdue University.
+Dr. Olbricht is an Associate Professor in the Department of Mathematics and Statistics at Missouri S&T. She earned her Ph.D. in Statistics from Purdue University.
 Her research interests include Markov models, regression analysis, statistical genomics, and bioinformatics.

 Associate Professor, Department of Mathematics and Statistics, Missouri University of Science and Technology, USA